Skip to content

 The best poses for bold and dramatic artistic portraits contain dynamic movements with exaggerated facial expressions.
 A simple lean forward or raising of the arm can show energy and excitement.
 Use strong, angular lines and powerful gestures to enhance the drama of the image.
 Play with intensities of eye contact and facial expressions to shoot an attention-grabbing and telling picture.

 Add drama with strobe lighting or metallic colors.
 Your expression should be bold-wide smile or raised eyebrow-to show you’re a vibrant, creative person, and to make the image exciting to look at.
-Employ strong contrast and vivid colors to make the picture pop.
+Employ strong contrasts and vivid colors to make the picture pop.
 Try different angles of light to achieve dramatic shadows and highlights that will accentuate the depth of the portrait.

 Putting it All Together for Balancing Pose and Expression

 Use the best poses—easily balanced between poise and expression—for that natural, relaxed studio portrait.
-Subtle movements and soft gestures as one creates an attitude of relaxation along with a point of interest.
+Subtle movements and soft gestures as one create an attitude of relaxation along with a point of interest.
 Look for relaxed, natural smiles and open postures that will make one feel at ease.
 Also, slight angle or stance variations can create dynamism without disturbing the impression of calmness.

 Add some props or accessories that define you, such as a book or a hat.
 Keep your expression natural; the expressions on your face are relaxed to make you look approachable and genuine.
 You can add depth and context to the portrait by choosing items that reflect your interests or even personality.
 Make sure the props work to enhance your unique character and do not overpower it.